 - To ensure our commitment of enforcement actions on accident causing violations.
 This will be accomplished by continuously monitoring reports of State and Federal highway collisions, in an attempt to identify high crash areas and direct enforcement actions accordingly.
 Kansas MCSAP inspectors will vigorously enforce driver violations, striving to enforce traffic violations and detect impaired drivers operating CMVs.
 Additionally, all Troop I personnel will actively promote Seat Belt usage, through a combination of enforcement and educational programs. - Increase contact with other enforcement agencies.
 Troop I personnel will participate in "Selective Enforcement" events throughout the state.
 Each Troop I supervisor will strive to conduct one enforcement effort per quarter throughout their respective coverage areas, as well as participate in Regional Enforcement efforts. - Promote positive public awareness of the Mission of the Kansas Highway Patrol and the MCSAP program, through the Troop I Public Resource Officers.
 Education will be presented through media, safety programs and public appearances for industry, public, and other enforcement agencies. - Troop I safety audit personnel will work to assure all Kansas Motor Carrier New Entrants have a Federally mandated safety audit within 12 months of beginning operation. - Strive for improvement and maintenance, of high quality roadside inspections.
-This will be accomplished through continued annual training in new CVSA regulations and changes, HM recertification, and monitoring of roadside inspections by the Troop I SafetyNet department. - During the 3rd quarter of 2020, Kansas had an 86.54% usage of Web Services in eRODS vs email, which is above FMCSA's 85% mark.
+This will be accomplished through continued annual training in new CVSA regulations and changes, HM recertification, and monitoring of roadside inspections by the Troop I SafetyNet department. - Kansas is a predominantly aggricultural state.
+We don't have an influx of Migrant Workers that need to be transported via passenger commercial vehicle.
+Therefore, the special emphasis plan is not required. - During the 3rd quarter of 2020, Kansas had an 86.54% usage of Web Services in eRODS vs email, which is above FMCSA's 85% mark.
 Therefore, the special emphasis plan is not required.
-However, Kansas will strive to achive 100% Web Services in eRODS and has implemented requirements to us the web services and additional training in the use of it as well.
+However, Kansas will strive to achive 100% Web Services in eRODS and has implemented requirements to us the web services and additional training in the use of it as well. - All Kansas CVSA certified inspectors are required to run CDL drivers in CDLIS.
+During yearly CVSA re-certification training we educate and train inspectors on the importance of CDLIS checks in CDLIS and what to do when they find a prohibited driver.
+We also send out email reminders when necessary.